gilmerperez/vehicle-builder/README.md

 This application needs the following tools and technologies to operate:

-* Inquirer: Collects user input for creating or selecting vehicles and performing actions.
+* **Inquirer:** Collects user input for creating or selecting vehicles and performing actions.

-* Node.js: Executes the command-line interface for vehicle creation and management.
+* **Node.js:** Executes the command-line interface for vehicle creation and management.

-## Additional Requirements

-The application will use [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
-The application will be invoked by using the following command:

 ## Additional Resources

+* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/vehicle-builder)

 * A Walkthrough Video that demonstrates the functionality of the application: [Walkthrough Video Link](https://drive.google.com/file/d/185KflyH4_AtkLzHkCb8is0EHRyVHYyNl/view?usp=sharing)

-* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/vehicle-builder)